Westminster Dog Show Fast Facts

 (CNN)Here's a look at the Westminster Kennel Club Dog Show, the second oldest continuous sporting event in the United States, after the Kentucky Derby.

-February 13-14, 2017 - The 141st Annual Westminster Kennel Club Dog Show is scheduled to take place.
+February 12-13, 2018 - The 142nd Annual Westminster Kennel Club Dog Show takes place.
+A male bichon frise nicknamed Flynn wins Best in Show.

-February 15-16, 2016 - The 140th Annual Westminster Kennel Club Dog Show takes place.
-C.J., a three year-old German shorthaired pointer, wins Best in Show.
+February 13-14, 2017 - The 141st Annual Westminster Kennel Club Dog Show takes place.
+A female German shepherd named Rumor wins Best in Show.

 Facts: